jayunit100/tanzu-install-annotated/docs/z9-win.md

 ## Lets look in the kubeadmConfig yaml

+So why is it that Antrea appears to be ready but ... its not running as a service?
+TLDR because you **can trick containerd** by writing a file, and containerd will then tell kubelet's that "yeah, my network is setup"

 Kubeadm is the thing that runs `postKubeadm` commands which script out the setup of antrea in TKG 1.x -> 2.3 (someday it'll be a hostprocess container, but for now , antrea on windows is an `nssm` service).
 So  we can see in the `kubeadmConfig` for our windows cluster `kubectl edit kubeadmConfig  windows-cluster-md-0-bootstrap-m24kj-n8lwv`, that we have operations which run to setup the cni directories , configuring antrea as the CNI.
 ```
       Expand-Archive -Force -Path $antreaZipFile -DestinationPath C:\k\antrea